 - Doesn’t Remove the Need for Anesthesia.
-While the laser does reduce the amount of anesthesia needed, it does not eliminate the need for anesthesia completely.
+While the laser does reduce the amount of anesthesia needed, it doesn’t eliminate the need for anesthesia completely.
 This can be a challenge for patients who are weary about using general anesthesia.

 - Is a More Expensive Equipment Choice.
-For dental offices looking to use laser technology, it is much more expensive than the dental drill (dental drills starting at $600, the lasers from $39,000 to $45,000).
+For dental offices looking to use laser technology, it’s much more expensive than the dental drill (dental drills starting at $600, the lasers from $39,000 to $45,000).
 The prices for the procedures, however, will be up to the dentist to decide.

 - Won’t Replace the Drill.
 For dental fillings, the drill will still need to be used for some steps of the process, including: